adieunix/wiihacks-wiki/wiki/rules/rules_mod.md

      If you plan on leaving for a prolonged duration, just make sure the active top mod knows.

-# Moderation Queues and Desirable States.

-  You can read the official help [here](https://mods.reddithelp.com/hc/en-us/categories/360000090312-Reddit-Moderation-To-ols).
-Below are my musings on the optimum state for each queue.

-  1. Mod Queue -> A Throw-all

-     This is a queue with items that are needing action, minus ones that appear in the Unmoderated Queue.
-Auto-removals, reports, spam.
-Once it is resolved it will disappear.

-     It's optimal that this queue is empty.

-  2. Reports -> User reports

-     These are generated when anyone clicks the 'report' button.
-Once it is resolved it will disappear.

-     It's optimal that this queue is empty.

-  3. Spam -> All removed messages

-     Removed messages will remain in this folder.
-Messages that are removed by mistake can be approved, and ones that are removed correctly so can be marked and documented properly.
-Messages remain in this queue when removed for any reason.

-     Optimal queue contains only posts that have been rightfully removed with documented reason for removal.

-  4. Edited -> post/reply edits

-     "The functionality of the edited queue is the same as your main mod queue but only shows content that has been edited."

-     I'm not sure I've found a use for this yet.

-  5. Unmoderated -> New posts that are unapproved

-     Anytime a new post is made, it generates an entry in this queue.
-If you click on the "Approve" check, it removes it.
-It's a way to ensure every post has been inspected by a mod.

-     Optimal queue is empty.

 # [Removal Templates](./removal.md).

 # Questions or Concerns.